functionreturnfunction/DammitBot/README.md

 ### Team City

 The TeamCity plugin will connect to the web API of a JetBrains TeamCity server to notify a chat room as builds pass or fail.

+## Protocols

+The core bot has no functionality to connect to any chat protocols, rather this functionality is provided by plugins.

+### Irc

+Irc is one of the protocols for which there is a plugin.
+It is currently the only such protocol.

 # Libraries